 - The Suunto 5 Peak is the best Suunto for most people.
 The newest watch in Suunto’s range includes the core traits of the Baro and Peak but ditches some specifics and pricier features.

 - The Suunto 3 is the cheapest Suunto watch on this list.
 It sheds several features but makes up for it at a lower price.
 It’s the best gateway Suunto you can buy.

-That said, the Peak lacks a few creature comforts common on other smartwatches, including no wireless payments support and no onboard music storage or control smarts.
+The Peak Pro still lacks a few creature comforts common on other smartwatches, wireless payments support and onboard music storage.

 See also: The best Garmin watches you can buy

 Suunto 9 Baro: The best Suunto watch for multisports

 The Suunto 9 Baro, like the Peak, packs a laundry list of features.
 For one, it’s tough and bulky.
 It uses a glass fiber reinforced polyamide body surrounded by a stainless steel bezel.
 The package is water-resistant up to 100 meters.
 In total, it weighs in at 81 grams.
 The 50mm face is also coated in sapphire glass.

 Suunto also claims the same battery life numbers for the Baro as the Peak, and the company’s usual GPS battery saving modes also feature.
 An altimeter and barometer inform onboard weather forecasts, offline navigation also features, while activity tracking covering a wealth of activities (more than 80) is also baked in.
 A heart rate monitor adds to its utility as a fitness tracker.

 Despite all of this, the Suunto 9 Baro is expensive for what it lacks.
 Like the Peak, you won’t get additional health tracking add-ons found on other smartwatches, like an ECG or BIA sensor.
 There’s also no NFC and no wireless payments system available.
 You also miss out on the Peak’s SpO2 sensor and OTA updates.